One Pot Bacon Alfredo

 Also, don’t feel obligated to make everything from scratch either!
 If you need to take some help from the store do it!

-Oh, also a nice bottle of wine goes great with this meal too, just saying! 🙂
+Oh, also a nice bottle of wine goes great with Alfredo pasta with bacon too, just saying! 🙂

 One Pot Bacon Alfredo